Helpful Insights from a GI Doctor: Douglas A. Drossman, MD

 A. The state of the science of functional GI disorders [for example, irritable bowel syndrome (IBS), functional dyspepsia, chronic idiopathic constipation] has evolved throughout my career – when I started in functional GI it didn’t exist.
 The symptoms were understood as disorders of motility, but that wasn’t sufficient.

-Organic disease: a disease characterized by a specific structural abnormality, demonstrable on a physical examination, pathology, imaging, or other diagnostic test.
+Organic disease: a disease characterized by a specific structural abnormality, demonstrable on a physical examination, pathology, imaging, or other diagnostic tests.

 Functional disorder: a disorder or disease where the primary abnormality is an altered physiological function (the way the body works), rather than an identifiable structural or biochemical cause.
 Altered physiology may occur in terms of motility, sensation, or brain-gut regulation.